Reliance Industries: Future Retail deal and possession

 In February 2022, Reliance terminated the leases of hundreds of Future Retail locations, the next largest retail chain in India, and took possession of those brick-and-mortar shops.
 Future Retail had a deal to sell its assets to Reliance, but that deal was contested by Amazon.com, which in 2019 acquired a stake in a subunit of Future Retail along with certain rights with respect to the transfer of the retailer's assets.
 Reliance's possessions came after rounds of legal wrangling, including a 2020 arbitration in Singapore and an antitrust review by the Competition Commission of India.

 Stock manipulation and penalty

 For manipulating shares of Reliance Petroleum Limited (RPL), Reliance Industries was fined Rs.
 950 crore (about 447 crore in retracted gains and 500 crore in interest) in 2007.
 In April 2006, RPL went public as a Reliance subsidiary at a price of Rs.
 60 per share.
 The market crashed by 30% after it floated at roughly Rs.
 100, and RPL was back at 60.
 In accordance with Securities and Exchange Board of India directive, RIL carried out an organised operation with the help of its agents in order to obtain unauthorised profits from the trading of its formerly listed unit, RPL, which was combined with the former in 2009.

+Reliance's business ties with Russia

+Reliance Industries has faced criticism for maintaining business relations with Russia despite international sanctions imposed following Russia’s invasion of Ukraine in 2022.
+The company has engaged in energy deals with Russian oil giant Rosneft, raising concerns about its alignment with global efforts to reduce economic ties with Russia.
+Reliance has been listed on Leave Russia, a platform tracking companies still active in the Russian market, further intensifying scrutiny over its role in facilitating Russian energy exports.
+In December 2024, Reliance Industries entered into a contract with Rosneft to procure 500,000 barrels of oil per day for 10 years.
+This corresponds to around US$13 billion per year.